 An employer must have fifteen or more employees for each working day in each of twenty or more calendar weeks to be covered by the ADA.

 Like claims under Title VII, an employee must first file a charge of discrimination with either the Texas Workforce Commission or the Equal Employment Opportunity Commission.
 There are very specific deadlines from which you must file your charge of discrimination, and you must file your charge of discrimination before you can file a lawsuit.

-If you think your disability is the reason for your employment discrimination, please contact a Houston disability discrimination lawyer at Herbert & McClelland LLP.
+If you think your disability is the reason for your employment discrimination, please contact a Houston disability discrimination lawyer at The Law Offices of Shane McClelland.
 Texas employment law attorney and “Super Lawyer” Shane A. McClelland represents clients in disability discrimination cases including ADA, Americans with Disabilities Act claims and employment lawsuits in Houston, Texas, and throughout the United States.